Thinking of cutting Lucky Bamboo stalk in half?

-But you will have to leave a couple of nodes intact, as they will help grow the current plant in the future.
+But you will have to leave a couple of nodes intact, as they will help grow the existing plant in the future.

-Do not cut the plant right at the bottom or just above the soil surface.
+Do not cut the plant at the bottom or above the soil surface.

 If you do, the plant will not survive, and you won't get any new growth either.